 With broad experience in public service and non-profit leadership supported by a background in private sector innovation, Ling Ling Chang served on the Board of Cal Poly Pomona’s Partners-in Education and has served on their National Development Council.
 She serves on the board of the Millennial Action Project and was also a member of the US Army Los Angeles Advisory Board.
 Chang is a proud National Fellows Alumnus with the Asian Pacific American Women’s Leadership Institute.

-Senator Chang currently resides in the City of Diamond Bar with her husband, Andrew Wong.
+Senator Chang currently resides in the City of Diamond Bar with her husband, Andrew Wong, and their two dogs, Buster and Pepper.